mpetroff/print-maps/readme.md

 Add your Mapbox access token to `js/script.js`, run a local webserver such as `python3 -m http.server`, and open `index.html`.

+## Attribution

+Attribution of maps is required.
+See tile provider terms for details.

 ## License

 Print Maps is distributed under the MIT License.
 For more information, read the